What is HIPAA Compliance?

 What Does it Mean to be “HIPAA Compliant”?

 Many businesses and healthcare agencies claim that they are ‘HIPAA compliant.’
-What exactly does this mean?
-According to Tim Cimbura, CEO and software engineer, there is no real definition of what this means.
+However, HIPPA provides no single definition regarding what it means to be compliant under the law.
+According to Tim Cimbura, CEO and software engineer, there is no real definition of HIPAA compliance.

-According to the Office of Civil Rights, a company can claim that they are HIPAA compliant if they are engaging in reasonable faith efforts to follow the policy’s healthcare privacy regulations.
+For example, according to the Office of Civil Rights, a company can claim that they are HIPAA compliant if they are “engaging in reasonable faith efforts to follow the policy’s healthcare privacy regulations”.
 Overall, if companies are putting in the effort to become HIPAA compliant, they may be initiating the following steps: